hbctraining/GCC-BOSC-2018/lessons/sample_level_QC.md

 <img src="../img/example_metadata.png" width="400">

-When visualizing on PC1 and PC2, we don't see the samples separate by `treatment`, so we decide to explore other sources of variation present in the data that are included in our metadata table.
+When visualizing on PC1 and PC2, we don't see the samples separate by `treatment`, so we decide to explore other sources of variation present in the data.
+We hope that we have included all possible known sources of variation in our metadata table, and we can use these factors to color the PCA plot.

 <img src="../img/example_PCA_treatmentPC1.png" width="400">